Mare Tyrrhenum quadrangle: Craters

-Importance of craters

-The density of impact craters is used to determine the surface ages of Mars and other solar system bodies.
-The older the surface, the more craters present.
-Crater shapes can reveal the presence of ground ice.

-The area around craters may be rich in minerals.
-On Mars, heat from the impact melts ice in the ground.
-Water from the melting ice dissolves minerals, and then deposits them in cracks or faults that were produced with the impact.
-This process, called hydrothermal alteration, is a major way in which ore deposits are produced.
-The area around Martian craters may be rich in useful ores for the future colonization of Mars.

 Hydrothermal features in Auki

 The crater Auki shows ridge networks that are believed to be evidence of hydrothermal processes that occurred after impact.
 Impacts fracture rock and create enormous amounts of heat.
 On Mars, this heat can cause ice to melt and then the resulting water to move through cracks that are generated during impact.
 This water will eventually deposit minerals.
 The mineral deposits may become evident when surrounding ground erodes.
 Deposits formed in this manner are more resistant to erosion.

 Researchers have speculated that these hydrothermal effects should be common on Mars.
 Ridges found in and around the center of Auki are evidence.
 This crater contains ridges that may have been produced after fractures formed with an impact.
 Using instruments on the Mars Reconnaissance Orbiter they found the minerals smectite, silica, zeolite, serpentine, carbonate, and chlorite that are common in impact-induced hydrothermal systems on Earth.
 Other evidence of post-impact hydrothermal systems on Mars from other scientists who studied other Martian craters.